tirtho109/MasterThesis/Docs/DOCS.md

 * Try to fit the model with noisy data. (**should not be too much noisy**) **Not done**

 **Remarks**:
-* need to check plagarism checker with CSE-office
+* need to check plagarism checker with CSE-office [Not Done Yet]

 **DATE:Th,26-10-2023**
 * Try train-test with time segment. z.B.
 1-5 months, 5-10 months, 10-15 months (including the initial condition for all cases)